Briansim74/Market-Microstructure-Model-Limit-Order-Book-Simulation/README.md

 - C++ engine for high-performance simulation
 - Python reference implementation for prototyping and validation

+## Key Insights
+### Queue position is a primary driver of execution quality
+- Fill probability is highly sensitive to queue position, often more than price level itself.
+- Small differences in order timing can significantly impact realized execution.

+###  Liquidity is unstable under high cancellation rates
+- Increased cancellation intensity creates “ghost liquidity,” where displayed depth overstates actual executable volume.
+- This leads to misleading signals if not accounted for.

+### Order flow imbalance drives short-term price pressure
+- Sustained imbalance between aggressive buy and sell orders leads to directional price movement, even without fundamental changes.
+- This reinforces the importance of flow-based signals.

+### Execution outcomes are path-dependent
+- Identical strategies can produce different PnL outcomes depending on order arrival sequences, highlighting the importance of modeling temporal dynamics rather than static snapshots.

 ## System Design
 The order book is implemented as a hierarchical structure: